Events from Jan 66 to Aug 66

 The former lives of the new movie props also explained other curiosities seen in the batch that were readied for production.
 Two Daleks had an unusual silver attachment on the end of their arms comprising a cone with a disc behind it.
 In Curse of the Daleks, props were fitted with torch attachments for illuminating secret sensors and therefore these appendages will be described as “lampshades” from here on.

 With AARU looking to save money on new Daleks wherever possible, other avenues were explored, such as determining whether any props were left over from their first film.
-But by January 1965, two original hero props had already been given away as prizes and three more had gone on tour.
-If any props could have been located for recycling then there were only two available, plus the blow-torch prop which would have required extensive repairs and remodeling.
+But by January 1965, three of the eight original hero props had already been given away as prizes in competitions and three more had gone on a promotional tour which was still running well into 1966.
+The seventh travelled to Australia for promotion down-under.
+If any props could have been located for recycling then only the blow-torch prop was available which would have required extensive repairs and remodeling.
 Due the degree of refurbishment needed to convert old movie props into new ones, all clues would have been obliterated that might prove whether this happened.

 To hide their varied origins, efforts were made to create a set of props with a uniform appearance.
 In the main, they looked like the most recent style of TV Daleks, with an overall silver-grey livery and blue hemispheres.
 This suited the conversion of the Curse props since that already formed the basis of their colour scheme.
 In a departure from the construction of the TV props, the slats were metal.
 The original Perspex slats were prone to snapping during studio recording, whereas metal ones stood up to more rigorous treatment, although they could still be bent or buckled by mishandling.